 Michigan Deer Crash Coalition

 In the Great Lakes State, there is an average of 134 deer/vehicle crashes each day.
-Although reported deer/vehicle crashes in Michigan declined in 2012 to 48,918 from the 53,592 crashes reported in 2011, many crashes also go unreported, so actual crash numbers are much higher.
+Although reported deer/vehicle crashes in Michigan increased in 2013 to 49,205,from the 48,918 crashes reported in 2012, many crashes also go unreported, so actual crash numbers are much higher.

 The Michigan Deer Crash Coalition (MDCC) was established in 1996.
 The mission of the MDCC is to mitigate both the frequency and severity of vehicle-deer crashes through public information, driver education, and applied research.